-At the time I read this I thought it was a load of rubbish.
-Now, years later, I realise it was right!
+At the time I read this I didn’t really understand it.
+Now, years later, I realise it was right.

-I don’t spring out of bed every morning excited to train.
-Some mornings I drag myself out of bed, bleary-eyed, wishing I could just sleep.
+I certainly don’t spring out of bed every morning, excited to exercise.
+Some mornings I drag myself out of bed, bleary-eyed, wishing I could just sleep longer!

-But, once I’ve started my training I quickly get into it.
-By the time I finish I’m fired up and glad I got it done, which motivates me for the next day!
+But, by the time I finish exercising I’m fired up and glad I got it done, which motivates me for the next day!

-If you get clear on your fitness goal this will help you plan the steps you need to take to work towards the goal.
+If you get clear on your health and fitness goal this will help guide you to the steps you need to take to work towards the goal.

 3. Find an exercise you like doing

 Some people might start an exercise regime because it’s the latest fad, or because other people tell them they should do it.
 However, you’re more likely to stick to a routine if it’s something you like and enjoy.